LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 Furthermore, in Japan, LIXIL has formulated a General Employer Action Plan based on Japan’s Act on the Promotion of Women’s Participation and Advancement in the Workplace that involves promoting recruitment measures, building working environments that empower women and reforming human resources systems to ensure equal opportunities and equitable treatment for men and women.

-General Employer Action Plan (Japanese only, a new page will open) PDF: 301KB >
+General Employer Action Plan (Japanese only, opens new window) PDF: 301KB >

-Japan’s Ministry of Health, Labour and Welfare: Database of Companies Promoting Women’s Participation and Advancement in the Workplace (Japanese only, a new page will open) >
+Japan’s Ministry of Health, Labour and Welfare: Database of Companies Promoting Women’s Participation and Advancement in the Workplace (Japanese only, opens new window) >

 Learn more about reforming our human resources systems >